google/applied-machine-learning-intensive/v2/00_prerequisites/01_intermediate_python/slides.md

 # Intermediate Python

 <!--
 SciKit-learn and Tensorflow both require us to understand objects and inheritance for some common use cases.
 Intermediate Python introduces the concept of object-oriented programming (OOP) to prepare us to use the scikit-learn and Tensorflow features that require object extension.
-List comprehension and lambdas are also included since they are popular Python features that can be very useful, especially during data prep and exploration.
+List comprehension and lambdas are also included in this unit, since they are popular Python features that can be very useful, especially during data prep and exploration.

 -->

 ---

-# Object-Oriented Programming is a programming paradigm that organizes data into classes
+# Object-Oriented Programming

 ![center](res/intermediatepython01.png)

 <!--

+Object-Oriented Programming is a programming paradigm that organizes data into classes.

 What does “programming paradigm” mean?
   * It is a style of programming; object-oriented programming is one particular style that organizes data into objects within classes.